This post contains affiliate links.

 - 1 cup buttermilk

-- 1/2 cup oil (vegetable or canola oil)
+- 1/2 cup oil, (vegetable, canola or avocado oil)

 - 2 teaspoons vanilla extract

-- 1 cup boiling water , or hot coffee
+- 1 cup boiling water, , or hot coffee

-For the Peanut butter frosting
+Peanut butter frosting

 - 1 batch Peanut Butter Frosting

-For the Chocolate Frosting:
+Chocolate Frosting:

-- 1/2 cup butter (1 stick), melted
+- 1/2 cup butter, (1 stick), melted

 - 2/3 cup unsweetened cocoa powder